daniellages/Make-MakeFile/README.md

 And that is everything, you can now add the generated makefile to anywhere else!

+## Known Issues

+- I didn't use functions (I'm sorry, I will change it ASAP);
+- It only accepts 1 input file;
+- It only works for C and C++.

 ## Contributing

 - Feel free to contribute for this repository